Health

 - RESPOND

-The work is being delivered through our network of Community Health Workers (CHWs) and local medical team.
-It focuses on supporting 143 villages in southern Chin State, covering a population of over 53,000 in 9,750 households.
+The work was delivered through our network of Community Health Workers (CHWs) and local medical team.
+It focused on supporting 143 villages in southern Chin State, covering a population of over 53,000 in 9,750 households.

 Stage 1: PREVENT